Custom Elements vs. Editor React Components

 Custom Elements

-Custom elements use the web components standard to build site widgets with custom HTML elements.
+Custom elements use the web components standard to build interactive components with custom HTML elements.
 Accompanying settings panels must be built manually.
 Custom elements are available on Wix Studio, Wix Editor, and Wix Harmony.
 Best for apps that need to reach users across all Wix editors.

 Editor React Components